 - Continually look for opportunities to streamline operations and assess the effectiveness of existing programs.

 - Revise the State’s Composite Index so that our schools get a fair share of funding.
-Fairfax County currently received only 32% of its base-funding from the State, while the City of Fairfax only receives 20%.

 Jobs and Economic Growth

-Ethics Reform/Open and Accountable Government
+Open and Accountable Government

 As your voice in Richmond, I am accountable to you for my votes and strive to make government more open and accessible.
 Open and accountable government starts right here at home.
 Each year I hold a town hall meeting during session, mail constituents a Report from Richmond to summarize issues tackled by the General Assembly, conduct a Constituent Survey, and host a series of “informal office hours” where residents can stop by to chat and provide feedback on community issues.
 Each spring I also send a letter to all community/civic association presidents offering to speak at meetings and attend community events.
+In the General Assembly, I have introduced legislation to bring more transparency to the adoption of regulatory guidelines by state agencies (HB297) and to ensure that terms and conditions associated with donations to public universities are open for public inspection (HB2386).

 I will continue to work hard to reduce our reliance on fossil fuels while keeping energy affordable.
 My priorities include: